muzzleburst/beginning_cpp23/README.md

 - IntelliSense error squiggles are disabled due to lack of C++23 module support in the C/C++ extension
 - The project uses Unix Makefiles as the CMake generator (not Ninja) to avoid generator conflicts
 - Clean the build directory if you encounter generator mismatch errors: `rm -rf build`

+## Licenses

+Please check individual files for license and copyright information.
+Individual files in this repository may be subject to different licenses and copyrights.